thuijskens/thuijskens.github.io/_drafts/2016-07-01-time-series-forecasting.md

 $$ [y_{t + H}, \ldots, y_{t  +1}] = f(y_t, \ldots, y_{t - n}) + \mathbf{\epsilon}. $$

-The forecasts are provided in one step, and any learner $$f$$ that can deal with a multi-dimensional response can be used.
+The forecasts are provided in one step, and any learner $$f$$ that can deal with a multi-dimensional response can be used (yes, you can go crazy with your 12-layer neural network).
 This means that you only have to take care when you construct your feature and response data sets.
 In Python, this could look like this.

 ```python